The Museum of Shanghai Toys – Singaporean Childhood Exhibition

-Today is the last day for the International Museum Day 2007.
+Today was the last day for the International Museum Day 2007.
 Having been to the Red Dot Design Museum yesterday with my sister, I was keen to see the Singaporean Childhood Exhibition at the Museum of Shanghai Toys.

 I really liked looking at the toys, some really super cool :

 Rawr!
-I is Godzilla!
+Godzilla!

 I used to have a doll just exactly like that one in Red